lhotari/gradle/design-docs/features/faster-builds/faster-incremental-builds/reduced-directory-scanning/README.md

 Change persistence of input and output snapshots to reference shared tree snapshots.
 An input or output snapshot might be composed of multiple tree snapshots.

+#### Implementation notes

+- updateFrom and applyAllChangesSince should be replaced
+  - prevents sharing output & input snapshots

 ### Incremental build reuses directory scanning results in most cases